Metallurgichesky constituency: 1997 June

 After Pyotr Sumin was elected Governor of Chelyabinsk Oblast in December 1996 he had to give up his seat in the State Duma.
 A by-election was scheduled for 29 June 1997 with the concurrent by-election in the Sovetsky constituency.
-The by-election in Kyshtym constituency was won by Vasily Kichedzhi, however, the resultse were annulled due to low turnout (23.99%) and another election was scheduled for 14 December 1997.
+The by-election in Kyshtym constituency was won by Vasily Kichedzhi, however, the results were annulled due to low turnout (23.99%) and another election was scheduled for 14 December 1997.